 See the Frozen Niagara Falls Waterfalls

 Niagara Falls is Ontario’s premier attraction in the summer, but visiting Niagara in the heart of winter is truly magical.
 When the temperature freezes for days in a row, the mighty Horseshoe Falls freeze over making for huge ice formations.
 Spend the night at the Marriott Fallsview Resort and hit the casino to stay warm and dry.
-Read next: Snowshoeing Wine Tour Niagara Falls
+Read next: Where to Stay in Niagara Falls

 When you stay at the Marriott Fallsview, Hilton Niagara Falls, or Raddison Hotel and Suites book a Fallsview room so you can take in the beautiful views all night long.
 Eat at the Keg for the best views of Niagara Falls.
 Read more: Romance in Niagara Falls, Ontario’s Best Weekend Getaway